 Bell peppers are indigenous to tropical America and have been growing since ancient times.
 Portuguese and Spanish explorers are credited with spreading sweet peppers from the New World to the Old World, and the Purple Holland bell pepper was created in Holland in the early 1980s.
 Today Purple Holland bell peppers are found at local farmers markets and specialty grocers in Europe, Asia, South America, and North America.

 Recipes that include Purple Holland Bell Peppers.
 One is easiest, three is harder.

 |Eat Spin Run Repeat||Chopped Chicken Salad To Go|

 |East of Eden||Purple Bell Peppers|

-People have spotted Purple Holland Bell Peppers using the Specialty Produce app for iPhone and Android.
+People have shared Purple Holland Bell Peppers using the Specialty Produce app for iPhone and Android.

 Produce Sharing allows you to share your produce discoveries with your neighbors and the world!
 Is your market carrying green dragon apples?
 Is a chef doing things with shaved fennel that are out of this world?
 Pinpoint your location annonymously through the Specialty Produce App and let others know about unique flavors that are around them.